dxxxin/SMPR/README.md

 ![](img/SMPR.png)

 ## Introduction:
-SMPR is a drug disease repositioning model.<br>
+    SMPR is a drug disease repositioning model.
-The model has made improvements to address the following issues:<br>
+    The model has made improvements to address the following issues:
-1.Enhance the importance of drug structure.<br>
+    1.Enhance the importance of drug structure.
     2.Drug cold start.
-Effective prediction can also be made for drugs that are not in the dataset.<br>
+Effective prediction can also be made for drugs that are not in the dataset.
     3.Facing pharmacological workers.
-Provide executable software for convenient use.<br>
+Provide executable software for convenient use.

 SMPR provides two datasets, Dataset A and Dataset C. The cold start training dataset is modified based on Dataset A.<br>
 Dataset A contains 894 drugs and 454 diseases.<br>